 Stracciatella Gelato is always a favorite.
 And yes you can make a good version at home.
-In fact, it is a good starting point for learning to make gelato.
+In fact, this recipe is a good starting point for learning to make it and any gelato.
 With strands of chocolate running through it, it resembles an Italian soup of the same name made with strands of egg and cheese.

 After much research and much trial and error, I have developed some tips for successful gelato.
 Please check out this discussion and tips here.
 This is an easy starting gelato because it does contain some egg yolks, something that is not always the case with gelato, making it easier to have a smooth texture.